Exercising in the Heat

 At rest, the body is able to balance heat production and heat loss so that its temperature remains around 98 degrees Fahrenheit.
-However, during exercise body temperature begins to rise as it converts the chemical energy from food into the mechanical energy necessary for movement.
+However, body temperature begins to rise during exercise as it converts the chemical energy from food into the mechanical energy necessary for movement.
 The degree of increase is directly proportional to the intensity of the exercise bout.
 In other words, the harder you are exercising, the higher your body temperature becomes.
 When you exercise in average indoor or outdoor conditions, the body is usually able to adjust to the increase in body temperature.
-However, during hot conditions the body loses its ability to radiate heat from its surface.
-In fact, when the air temperature exceeds body temperature (above 98 degrees Fahrenheit), the body actually gains heat from the environment.
+However, during hot conditions, the body loses its ability to radiate heat from its surface.
+In fact, when the air temperature exceeds body temperature (above 98 F), the body actually gains heat from the environment.
 In this case, evaporation, or the conversion of a liquid (sweat) to a gas, becomes the body's only legitimate defense against overheating.
 Millions of sweat glands on the surface of the skin secrete large amounts of liquid, which when evaporated, help to cool the skin, which in turn cools the blood and ultimately the body.
-Serious problems can arise because high air temperatures stimulate excessively large amounts of sweat production, which if not replaced, can lead to a dehydrated state.
+Serious problems can arise because high air temperatures stimulate excessively large amounts of sweat production, which can lead to a dehydrated state.
 Dehydration leads to higher body temperature.
 Severely dehydrated individuals can suffer circulatory collapse and death.
-Heat illness is divided into three incremental stages (heat cramps, heat exhaustion and heat stroke), which if not dealt with immediately, can lead to medical complications and even death.
+Heat illness is divided into three incremental stages (heat cramps, heat exhaustion and heat stroke), which, if not dealt with immediately, can lead to medical complications and even death.

 What are heat cramps and what should I do to prevent them?